maxrudolph/gerya-julia/README.md

 ### Chapter18-PoissonMultigrid.ipynb
 - Solution of a Poisson problem using multigrid.
 The implementation here loosely follows what is described in Gerya's book.

+## Additional Notebooks:
+### M04-YinYang.ipynb
+- Solution of a Poisson problem on a spherical surface using an overset grid, called the yin-yang grid, described in Kageyama and Sato (2004).
+The point of this problem was to think about how to set up the constraint equations and indexing for a code like StagYY.
+It is guaranteed to be far from optimal!